 The sword of state was presented to James IV by Pope Julius II in 1507 and is of superb Italian craftsmanship.
 Its handle is silver gilt, richly decorated with oak leaves and acorns.
 The break in the blade of the sword occurred when it was snapped in two in 1652, while being hidden from Cromwell's troops.
 The scabbard is covered in red velvet, richly decorated with filigree work of silver. the belt is of silk and gold thread.

 The regalia were first used together at the coronation of the infant Mary Queen of Scots in 1543.
-The last occasion on which they were used was the coronation of Charles II as King of Scots, at Scone on 1st January, 1651.
+The last occasion on which they were used was the coronation of Charles II as King of Scots, at Scone on the 1st January 1651.

 Under the terms of the Treaty of Union in 1707 the Crown Jewels were retained at Edinburgh Castle, where they were locked up in an oak chest.
 Forgotten for over 100 years, they were rediscovered in 1818, one of those present at the opening of the chest was the author Sir Walter Scott.
 They were put on display to the public at Edinburgh castle along with the Stewart and Lorne jewels.

-They were joined, on St. Andrew's day, 30th October, 1996, by the ancient Stone of Destiny, returned to Scotland after 700 years.
+They were joined, on St. Andrew's day, 30th October 1996, by the ancient Stone of Destiny, returned to Scotland after 700 years.
 Generations of Scotland's sovereigns, from the 9th century, had been crowned upon the stone.
 In 1296 it had been taken and carried to England by Edward I, who had a coronation chair made for it in Westminster Abbey.
-All subsequent Kings of England were then crowned seated over it.
-Agreement was finally reached to return the stone to its country of origin.
+All subsequent kings of England were then crowned seated over it.
+An agreement was finally reached to return the stone to its country of origin.